cran-task-views/ClinicalTrials/ClinicalTrials.md

     and count-type endpoints as well as multivariate outcomes that are based on combinations of different endpoints), analysis strategies and commonly used evaluation criteria.
+-   `r pkg("MinEDfind")` The nonparametric two-stage
+    Bayesian adaptive design is a novel phase II clinical trial design for finding the minimum effective dose (MinED).
+This design is motivated by the top priority and concern of clinicians when testing a new drug, which is to effectively treat patients and minimize the chance of exposing them to subtherapeutic or overly toxic doses.
+It is used to design single-agent trials.
 -   `r pkg("PIPS", priority = "core")` generates predicted
     interval plots, simulates and plots confidence intervals of an effect estimate given observed data and a hypothesis about the